ggvhs/x-position/README.md

 # x-position

-A single page React application that displays the x-position of a users cursor
+A single page React application that displays the x-position of a users cursor.